 page = await context.new_page()

-url = f"https://www.google.com/search?q={query}"
+url = f"https://www.google.com/search?q={query}&num={num_results}"

-await page.goto(url, wait_until='domcontentloaded')
+await page.goto(url, wait_until='networkidle')

-# Wait for results with dynamic selector
+# Wait for results to load

-await page.wait_for_selector('[data-sokoban-container]', timeout=10000)
+await page.wait_for_selector('#search', timeout=10000)

-# Extract results
+# Extract results using JavaScript

-results = await page.evaluate("""
+results = await page.evaluate('''

 () => {